lfrati/onesearch.nvim/README.md

 </p>

-# onesearch
+# onesearch.nvim
-Opinionated and simple.
+What is onerseach?
 Not his [highness of motion](https://github.com/easymotion/vim-easymotion) nor a mind bending [approach](https://github.com/ggandor/leap.nvim).

-This pony does one thing and one thing only.
+This pony does one thing and one thing only: interactively searches for a pattern.
-Interactively searches for a pattern, TABs to cycle through matches and easymotion-ly jumps to one of them with a single char.

 ```mermaid
 graph LR